realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 If you see "Python 2.7.x" - please repeat previous steps.

-#### 5. Install OpenCV 3.4.3 with PiWheels:
+#### 5. Install OpenCV with PiWheels:

+Workaround: to avoid "undefined symbol: __atomic_fetch_add8" error while "import cv2", please install specific version of OpenCV.

+For OpenCV 3.x use:

-`sudo pip3 install opencv-python`
+`sudo pip3 install opencv-python==3.4.6.27`

+For OpenCV 4.x use:

-`sudo pip3 install opencv-contrib-python`
+`sudo pip3 install opencv-contrib-python==4.1.0.25`

-In our case we have 3.4.3.18 version installed.

 #### 6. Install additional libs: